Cacsjep/goxis/Readme.md

 AcapApplication is a high level based abstraction for an ACAP application, it loads at runtime the ***manifest.json***.

+> [!None]
+> Application configurations continue to be defined in the manifest.json file, as it's not possible to automatically generate a manifest before the application starts running.

 ### Create a new AcapApplication
 - Create a new directory like *myawesomeacap*
 - Create a .go file